azsry/phasmophobia_mechanics/README.md

 - Ghosts have a 1-in-5 chance of turning the fusebox back on

 ## Ghost Writing
-- Ghosts have a 1-in-3 chance to write in a spirit book
+- Ghosts have a 5-in-12 chance of doing random interactions such as opening doors, throwing props, and writing in ghost books.
-- Ghosts instantly write in the spirit book if they are willing to
-- Ghosts can write in the book randomly as part of a random prop interaction
 - The ghost book does not appear to need to be in the ghost's room.
-They can interact with it from anywhere
+Yet to be confirmed.

 ## Ghost interactions
 - Random ghost interactions, including sounds, turning on faucets, moving items, teleporting items, etc, do not generate EMF spots.
 - Being within 3m of a Jinn instantly drops your sanity by 25%
+- Ghosts have a 5-in-12 chance of doing random interactions such as opening doors, throwing props, and writing in ghost books.

 ## Generic VOIP recognition
 - Ghosts can react with your voice all throughout the game, even when you are not holding down a VOIP key